Unidata/awips2/docs/install/install-edex.md

 !!! note "**awips_install.sh --edex** will perform the following steps (it's always a good idea to review downloaded shell scripts):"

-       1. Checks to see if EDEX is currently running, if so stops the processes `edex stop`
+       1. Checks to see if EDEX is currently running, if so stops the processes with the `edex stop` command
-       2. If EDEX is installed, asks the user if it can be removed and where to backup data to and does a `yum groupremove awips2-server`
+       2. If EDEX is installed, asks the user if it can be removed and where to backup the data to and does a `yum groupremove awips2-server`
-       3. If the user/group awips:fxalpha doesn't exist, it will be created
+       3. If the user/group awips:fxalpha does not exist, it gets created
        4. Saves the appropriate yum repo file to `/etc/yum.repos.d/awips2.repo`
        5. Increases process and file limits for the the *awips* account in `/etc/security/limits.conf`
        6. Creates `/awips2/data_store` if it does not exist already